Reducing the Scope of Language Models: Experimental Setup

-\textbf{Direct Preference Optimization (DPO):} We would like to examine a preference learning baseline.
-Given the complexity of PPO~\citep{schulman2017proximal}, and the need to train a new reward model for each set of tasks, we choose to experiment on Direct Preference Optimization (DPO)~\citep{rafailov2024direct}, which does not require an additional reward model.
-As DPO requires pairs of preference data, for accept queries we provide the dataset completion as preferred, and the completion \textit{``I cannot answer that."} as rejected.
+\textbf{Direct Preference Optimization (DPO):} Given its role in post-training we explore a preference learning method.
+We choose to experiment on Direct Preference Optimization (DPO)~\citep{rafailov2024direct}, as it does not require an additional reward model.
+DPO requires pairs of preference data, so for accept queries we provide the dataset completion as preferred, and the completion \textit{``I cannot answer that."} as rejected.
 For reject queries we do the reverse, preferring \textit{``I cannot answer that."} over the ground truth completion.
 For DPO we tune learning rate, step budget, and the loss weighting term regularizing the KL divergence from the base model predictions.
-Similar approach to that of \citet{brahman2024art, cheng2024can}.
+This is similar to \citet{brahman2024art, cheng2024can}.

-\textbf{Probing Classifier (Probe):} Probes of representations are a common method to accomplish tasks as they base predictions on the internal state of the language model~\citep{conneau2018cram, tenney2019you, zou2023representation}.
-Previous work on Circuit Breakers~\citep{zou2024improving} showed that probing representations was quite competitive for detecting dangerous language.
-However, that work only designed probes to function on a single layer of the representations of a language model.
+\textbf{Two-stage on Probing Classifier (Probe):} Probes of representations are a common method to accomplish tasks as they base predictions on the internal state of the language model~\citep{conneau2018cram, tenney2019you, zou2023representation}.
+Previous work on Circuit Breakers~\citep{zou2024improving} showed that probing representations was competitive for detecting dangerous language.
+However, they only designed probes on a single layer of a language model.
 Here we design a stronger probe.
-Once an instruction is fed to the frozen language model, we first remove the first position as that position is quite anomalous due to large magnitude~\citep{xiao2023efficient}, then we average all positions per layer and normalize the average vector to norm 1 so as to match norms between layers.
-Finally we concatenate the average vectors from each layer and feed that as input to a 2-layer MLP with width 256 which makes a binary classification decision on whether to accept or reject.
+Once an instruction is fed to the frozen language model, we first remove the first position as it is quite anomalous due to large magnitude~\citep{xiao2023efficient}, then we average all positions per layer and normalize the average vector to norm 1 so as to match norms between layers.
+Finally, we concatenate the mean-pooled representations from each layer to form a single feature vector, which is then passed through a two-layer multilayer perceptron (MLP) with a hidden dimension of 256 to perform binary classification, determining whether to accept or reject the input.
 Only the MLP layers are trained, and we tune the learning rate and step budget.
-Similar in spirit to work on confidence of LLM~\citep{kadavath2022language, slobodkin2023curious}.
+This is justified by prior choices in \citet{kadavath2022language, slobodkin2023curious, zou2024improving}.
+We use this probe in a two-stage setup where the probe first classifies the request and if it is determined to be an `accept' task, a response generated via an LLM.